ianheggie/net-ping/doc/net-ping2.md

    https://github.com/djberg96/net-ping

 = Acknowledgements
-   The Ping::ICMP#ping method is based largely on the identical method from the Net::Ping Perl module by Rob Brown.
+   The Net::Ping2::ICMP#ping method is based largely on the identical method from the Net::Ping Perl module by Rob Brown.
 Much of the code was ported by Jos Backus on ruby-talk.